Olian04/circular-waveform-visualizer/README.md

 # circular-waveform-visualizer

+## What?

+A set or sin waves determines the shape of an object.
+Then every second the object morphs into another object determined by a new set of sin waves.

 ## Why?

 I got inspired when watching a video about Fourier Transform by Grant Sanderson (3Blue1Brown on youtube).
 So i decided make my own little visualizer.

 ## How?

 **Drawing a single shape:** It generates 3 sin waves each with a random amplitude and frequency (between -25 and 25).
 It then draws a circle, and determines the radius of the circle individually for each point drawn.
 The radius is determined by the additive sum of each of those 3 sin waves given the current angle.